Fathom Five National Marine Park: Massassauga rattlesnake

 The massassauga rattle snake (Sistrurus catenatus) is a species of snake listed as endangered under the Species at Risk Act (SARA).
 This snake has a long, grayish-brown body with semi round spots throughout its body, and it ranges in size from 50–70 cm long.
 The species is found in the Fathom Five Marine Park, in habitats such as tall grass, bogs, marshes, shorelines, and forests.
 In addition to habitat loss caused by human expansion, these snakes are also at risk of being killed by motor vehicles or ill-intentioned humans.
 There are approximately 10,000 adult massasauga rattle snakes found throughout Eastern Ontario and Quebec; however, a substantial portion of this population can be found within the Fathom Five Marine Park and the Bruce Peninsula.
 Both the Massasauga - Great Lakes / St. Lawrence population and the Massasauga - Carolinian population are experiencing steady declines in population numbers.

 Eastern ribbon snake

-The eastern ribbon snake (Thamnophis sauritus) is a species of snake that is listed as a "special concern" that is likely to become endangered if proper precautions aren't taken.
+The eastern ribbon snake (Thamnophis saurita) is a species of snake that is listed as a "special concern" that is likely to become endangered if proper precautions are not taken.
 On its sides and back, the snake has three yellow stripes that easily distinguish it from other snakes.
 The Fathom Five Marine Park is home to this species of snake, which is normally found in environments near water.
 The snake is threatened by habitat loss as a result of human development.
-In addition, the eastern ribbon snake relies heavily on the ability to hunt amphibians as a result, the eastern ribbon snake is experiencing a decline in food availability due to habitat loss and degradation.
+In addition, the eastern ribbon snake relies heavily on the ability to hunt amphibians and is experiencing a decline in food availability due to habitat loss and degradation.
 Currently, there are an estimated 1,000-3,000 adult eastern ribbon snakes inhabiting Ontario, and their numbers are steadily declining.